warproxxx/pepefi/README.md

 The contracts are coded in hardhat inside contracts/ directory. tests are in /tests and deployment scripts are in /scripts.

-A local hardhat instance can be started, with a mainnet fork using:
+A local hardhat instance can be started with a mainnet fork using:
+    npx hardhat node

+Then
     npx hardhat run scripts/deploy.sh --network localhost

-Verify tests using
+Compile the contracts and verify tests using
+    npx hardhat compile

     npx hardhat test --network localhost